 Remembering Heather

-A lovely and gentle afternoon was spent in the River Room at Riverside Studios in Hammersmith, as friends and colleagues gathered to reminisce and share happy memories of our much-loved late Chief Executive, Heather Boxer, who passed away on 12 January 2025.
+A gentle afternoon on 17 January was spent in appreciation of Heather, as friends, family and colleagues gathered to reminisce and share happy memories of our much-loved late Chief Executive, Heather Boxer, who passed away on 12 January 2025.

-The room was beautifully set, with tables decorated with fresh flowers and a thoughtfully curated selection of photographs celebrating Heather’s life and work.
-Guests were treated by the Riverside team to scones with cream and jam, cookies and sweet treats, alongside wine and soft drinks.
+The River Room was beautifully set, with tables decorated with fresh flowers and a thoughtfully curated selection of photographs celebrating Heather’s life and work.
+Guests were treated to scones with cream and jam, cakes and biscuits - an afternoon tea of which Heather would have thoroughly approved.
 Around 70 people attended, some travelling from as far as Norway, and enjoyed the stunning views across the river towards Hammersmith Bridge.

 Heather joined WLAC in 1980, and through her dedication and warmth, fundraising events became the beating heart of our community — bringing people together and creating lasting impact.
 She was appointed our first Chief Executive in 2006, a role she shaped with vision, compassion and tireless commitment.
 For 45 years, Heather was at the very heart of WLAC, touching the lives of countless clients, staff members and volunteers.
 Her legacy of care, kindness and purpose will continue to inspire us for many years to come.
 She is deeply missed.